kashish6624/EdTech_Churn_Analysis/README.md

 ## Project Overview

-This project focuses on analyzing student behavior data from an EdTech platform to understand patterns that lead to **student churn (dropout)**.
-Using **Exploratory Data Analysis (EDA)** techniques, the notebook uncovers key factors influencing engagement and performance.
+This project analyzes student data from an EdTech platform to understand what factors influence student performance and potential churn.

-The goal is to derive actionable insights that can help improve student retention.
+In addition to Exploratory Data Analysis (EDA), this project builds Machine Learning models to predict student performance levels and identify at-risk students.

 ---